-Each sport club's classification can be found in Appendix A.
+Each sport club's classification can be found in Appendix A. Sport clubs may request reclassification during the annual report presentation.

-Competitive/Recreational Tier Overview
+Competitive Tier Overview

-- The primary purpose of competitive/recreational clubs is to develop athletic skills and to apply those skills in sanctioned and non-sanctioned contests, tournaments, and competitions. - All competing team members must be currently enrolled SIU students in good standing with the University. - Clubs must have five (5) or more active members attending practice regularly and must be able to field the minimum number of required players. - The club is required to join a recognized national governing body (NGB). - The club may opt to travel multiple times throughout the year for competitions, requiring financial support for travel and hotel accommodation.
+- The primary purpose of competitive clubs is to develop and hone skills and to apply those skills in sanctioned and non-sanctioned contests, tournaments, and competitions. - All competing team members must be currently enrolled SIU students in good standing with the University. - Clubs must have five (5) or more active members attending practice regularly. - Clubs must be able to field the minimum number of required players for competitions. - The club is required to join a recognized national governing body (NGB). - The club must develop and present a skill development plan that includes rating criteria for tryouts, practice schedule development, equipment purchase, and drills. - The club may opt to travel multiple times throughout the year for competitions, requiring financial support for travel and hotel accommodation.

-Instructional/Social Tier Overview
+Social/Recreational Tier Overview